 Since 1956, IFC has invested in nearly 400 companies in India, providing almost $15 billion in financing from its own account and mobilization from external resources.
-As of June 2016, IFC’s committed portfolio in India is almost:
+As of June 2017, IFC’s committed portfolio in India is over:

 To grow opportunities for the underserved, IFC concentrates on low-income, rural, and fragile regions in the country through boosting infrastructure; facilitating seamless supply chains by improving logistics; promoting financial inclusion; building resilience through local capital markets and ushering in a low-carbon future